AJImeson/Systemutveckling-I-Python-Slutuppgift/journals/work_flow.md

 - 2025-10-03

-  Constructed a function for configuring alerts and that they append
+  Constructed a function for configuring alerts and that they append into the dictionary in the __init__

 - 2025-10-06